vczh-websites/vczh/Espresso-DialingIn/README.md

   - Decrease the space between the puck and the shower screen (by using smaller basket).
 - Looser puck increases characteristic.
 - Thicker puck increases body (by using taper basket).
+- Tamping with heavier force makes almost difference than with 25lb.

 https://www.youtube.com/watch?v=1qyFDbkRrOA